greg-murray-volusion/understanding-typescript/README.md

 {
   "noImplicitAny": true,
   "noUnusedParameters": true,
+  "sourceMap": true,
-  "sourceMap": true
+  "strictNullChecks": true
 }
 ```

-Unused parameters can be prefixed with _ to avoid error.
+* Unused parameters can be prefixed with _ to avoid error.
+* strict null checks disallow reassigning null to a variable.

 ## Chapter 4: TypeScript and ES6